Downed tree across South Ridge trail

 - Implement the resource management plan

-UCSF has worked for the past eight years to implement the Management Plan, focusing on top priorities in the plan related primarily to hazardous tree removal.
+UCSF has worked to implement the Management Plan, focusing on top priorities in the plan related primarily to hazardous tree removal.
 The priorities that have been accomplished are: hazardous tree removal in Crestmont-Christopher, Edgewood, Upper Medical Center Way, Chancellor’s Residence and East Aldea; screen planting at Aldea, a UCSF housing community; and coast scrub demonstration planting and needle grass enhancement on the Mount Sutro Summit.
 Work has been done outside the scope of the Management Plan as the need has arisen, and this work includes: understory clearing to recover a newly discovered historic trail and other trail improvements and maintenance by the Mt.
 Sutro Stewards; rehabilitation of a mudslide area caused by a water line break; and additional hazardous tree removal as needed.
-In addition, the San Francisco Public Utility Commission removed brush and trees to build a new water pump house and install a new line up the hill to an existing water tank.

 Other projects have also been completed as needs have arisen, but no tree thinning projects or other types of demonstration areas have occurred in the Reserve, with the exception of the native plant demonstration project on the summit, which was funded by a generous grant from the Rotary Club of San Francisco and planted by Rotarians and community members.